-If you withdraw from all classes before completing more than 61% of the semester or drop below 6 units, you will be required to return any "unearned" Federal funds.
+If you withdraw from all classes before completing more than 61% of the semester you will be required to return any "unearned" Federal funds.
 Your official withdrawal date will be the effective date of withdrawal entered into MPC's computer system.
 Return to Title IV funding will need to be returned within 45 days.
 You will be notified of any funds you may owe.
 You will be reported to the National Student Loan Data System that will put a block on future financial aid at any college.